 Moreover, you should avoid eating foods high in fat, such as peanut butter, with sugar or refined carbs.
 This combination can make you gain weight.
-The body uses sugar for energy, whereas it stores most fat from food as body fat.
-Hence, peanut butter and jelly sandwiches are bad for losing weight!
-Even healthy jams, like blueberry jam with no added sugar, are fattening.
+The body metabolizes sugar for energy, while it stores most fat from food as body fat.

 How much peanut butter a day for weight loss?